remarkjs/remark-lint/doc/create-a-custom-rule.md

 ![a funny cat](funny-cat.gif)
 ```

-Because the file extension `.gif` in the image tag violates our rule.
+Because the file extension `.gif` in the image violates our rule.

 [Back to Top](#contents)